*When using other versions some differences are possible to occur

 Customize the appearance of the widgets depending on the used language.

 12.2.
-Select the necessary language or “All Languages” from “Display for” dropdown, select the sidebar for the widget and the position of the widget in the sidebar and click the “Save Widget” button.
+Select the necessary language or “All Languages” from the “Display for” dropdown, and select the sidebar for the widget and the position of the widget.

 12.3.
-If the “All languages” is selected from “Display for” dropdown, enter the title for other languages and click the “Save Widget” button.
+If the “All languages” is selected from the “Display for” dropdown, enter the title for other languages and click the “Update” button.

 12.4.
 “Text widget” for the “Deutsch” language will look as follows.